cluesurf/kick/readme.md

   :p.

 [Rellem's stash](https://www.reddit.com/r/Drumkits/comments/n0e6e8/my_personal_stash_is_all_you_need/])
-were used to bootstrap basic drum/percussion sounds as well.
+were used to bootstrap many of the basic drum/percussion sounds as well.

 ### Guitar Notes